sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-i18n-localization/cp-mobile-dev-kit-i18n-localization.md

   - How to use Currency and Date Time formatters

 ## Intro
-You may clone an existing project from [GitHub repository](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/tree/main/4-Level-Up-with-the-Mobile-Development-Kit/6-Add-internationalization-and-localization-to-an-mdk-app) and start directly with step 10 in this tutorial.
+You may clone an existing metadata project from the [MDK Tutorial GitHub repository](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/tree/main/4-Level-Up-with-the-Mobile-Development-Kit/6-Add-internationalization-and-localization-to-an-mdk-app) and start directly with step 10 in this tutorial.

 ---